 The cross section refers to the section perpendicular to the center line of the road at the center pile.
 The main components include motor vehicle lanes, non-motor vehicle lanes, sidewalks, hard shoulders, soil shoulders, central separation belts, and side partitions.

+The cross section need to be established on the vertical profile.

 The super-elevation and widening properties in the software need to be established on the basis of the standard cross section.